RaspberryPiFoundation/python-curriculum/en-GB/ascii-art/ASCII Art - notes.md

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.

 Children can also make use of the materials which accompany these challenges.
-Files included in the 'Project Resources' folder (found under the 'Project Materials' link):
+Files included in the 'Project Materials link:

 + AboutMe.py
 + Scarf.py